-Taiwan isn’t part of the typical backpacker trail around Southeast Asia and I don’t know why… I really feel this small island deserves much more attention, Taiwan has so much to offer!
+Taiwan isn’t on the radar of many travelers and I don’t understand why.
+I really feel this small island deserves much more attention as it has much to offer!

-• I traveled Taiwan with my husband, all expenses mentioned are for the two of us together.
+- I traveled with my husband, and all the Taiwan expenses mentioned are for the two of us together.

-• I quote prices in the Taiwanese dollar (NT), as well as € and $.
+- I quote prices in the Taiwanese dollar (NT), as well as € and $.
 When we were in Taiwan (May 2017), €1 was around 33NT and $1 was around 30NT.
-Of course the exchange rate varies, so this may be different now.
+Of course, the exchange rate varies, you can check the current rate here.

-• Our average daily travel budget includes all our travel costs in Taiwan, it does not include the costs for our tickets to Taiwan (from Malaysia).
+- Our Taiwan trip budget includes all our travel costs in Taiwan, it does not include the costs of our tickets to Taiwan.

 Cost to travel Taiwan: our average daily expenses

 - Accommodation: 37% of daily costs

 - Food + drinks: 42% of daily costs